US Senate unveils $118bn deal on border, aid for Israel and Ukraine

 Illegal immigration is expected to be a key issue during the presidential election in November, with Republican frontrunner Donald Trump campaigning heavily on claims of an “invasion” from the southern border.

-Biden on Sunday urged Congress to “swiftly pass” the deal so he could sign it into law, warning Republicans who have expressed alarm about the security of the border that “doing nothing is not an option”
+Biden on Sunday urged Congress to “swiftly pass” the deal so he could sign it into law, warning Republicans who have expressed alarm about the security of the border that “doing nothing is not an option”.

 “Now we’ve reached an agreement on a bipartisan national security deal that includes the toughest and fairest set of border reforms in decades.
 I strongly support it,” Biden said in a statement.

-Democratic Senate Majority Leader Chuck Schumer said he would aim to hold a vote on the bill on Wednesday, but the package faces uncertain prospects in both the upper house and the House of Representatives amid scepticism from Republicans, including Speaker Mike Johnson.

-“The Senate’s bipartisan agreement is a monumental step towards strengthening America’s national security abroad and along our borders,” Schumer said in a statement.
+Democratic Senate Majority Leader Chuck Schumer said he would aim to hold a vote on the bill on Wednesday, describing the package as a “monumental step towards strengthening America’s national security abroad and along our borders”.

-“This is one of the most necessary and important pieces of legislation Congress has put forward in years to ensure America’s future prosperity and security.”
+“This is one of the most necessary and important pieces of legislation Congress has put forward in years to ensure America’s future prosperity and security,” Schumer said in a statement.

-In an interview with NBC’s Meet the Press on Sunday, Johnson, who had previously declared the package “dead on arrival,” said his efforts to involve House Republicans in the Senate deal had been rebuffed and reiterated support for a House package of tough immigration measures.

-“What we’re saying is, you have to stem the flow,” Johnson said.
+Despite the backing of top Democrats, the bill faces uncertain prospects in both the Senate and the House of Representatives, where Republicans hold a majority.

+I’ve seen enough.
+This bill is even worse than we expected, and won’t come close to ending the border catastrophe the President has created.
+As the lead Democrat negotiator proclaimed: Under this legislation, “the border never closes.”

 Senator Bernie Sanders, an independent from Vermont, has called for the removal of $10bn earmarked for offensive weaponry while keeping funds for defensive systems.